Dietary and Herbal Supplements

 What is a dietary supplement?

-A diet is a plan or strategy for eating with certain foods included and eliminated.
+A diet is a plan or strategy for eating with certain foods included and others eliminated.
 Adding anything to your regular diet to improve your health or healing is considered a dietary supplement.
-It is considered alternative therapy when it is offered outside the medical care setting and the proponents make claims that it will produce a medical benefit.
+It is considered alternative therapy when it is offered outside of a scientifically based medical care treatment facility, and those who argue in favor of this supplement make claims that it will produce a medical benefit.
 Most of your nutritional needs should be met by eating a balanced diet.

 Can dietary supplements help people with cancer?

-While there is no clear-cut scientific evidence that an individual’s diet promotes curing cancer, medical nutrition therapy provided by a registered dietitian may be a component of your regular medical care.
-Some supplements may potentially be helpful in decreasing the risk of developing cancer although the evidence for this is not clear, and many claims made by manufacturers of such supplements are not scientifically proven.
+While there is no clear-cut scientific evidence that an individual’s diet promotes curing cancer, medical nutrition therapy provided by a registered dietitian may be a part of your regular medical care.
+Some supplements may potentially be helpful in decreasing the risk of developing cancer although the evidence for this is not clear.
+Many claims made by manufacturers of such supplements are not scientifically proven.
 On the other hand, concerns have been raised that some supplements might interfere with the safety or effectiveness of some cancer treatments.
-Be sure to let your doctor know about all of the supplements you are taking (including multivitamins) before starting treatment.
+Be sure to let your healthcare provider know about all of the supplements you are taking (including multivitamins) before starting treatment.

-There are also many possible side effects from certain diets, such as weakness, diarrhea, or kidney problems.
-Following diets that are not approved by your doctor or registered dietitian can be dangerous at any time, especially during cancer treatment.
-Consult your doctor or registered dietitian before making any changes to your regular diet.
+There are also many possible side effects from certain diets.
+These include weakness, diarrhea, or kidney problems.
+Following diets that are not approved by your healthcare provider or registered dietitian can be dangerous at any time, especially during cancer treatment.
+Talk with your healthcare provider or registered dietitian before making any changes to your regular diet.

 What are the different dietary supplements' intended functions?

 The following are examples of possible dietary supplements and their intended functions.
-Always consult your doctor before taking any dietary supplements:
+Always talk with your healthcare provider before taking any dietary supplements:

 Vitamins.
 Vitamins are key nutrients that are essential in small quantities for the body to grow and stay strong.
 Your body needs vitamins either from your diet or from supplements.
 Examples of vitamins include vitamin A, vitamin D, vitamin C, and vitamin E.

 Minerals.
-Minerals are elemental nutrients that are required to maintain health.
+Minerals are elemental nutrients that are needed to maintain health.
 Your body needs minerals either from your diet or from supplements.
 Examples of minerals include calcium, magnesium, and zinc.

 Antioxidants.
 Antioxidants protect the body’s cells from damage caused by free radicals (by-products of the body’s normal chemical processes).

 Enzymes.
-Enzymes are proteins that are produced by the body to start and accelerate chemical processes such as digestion.
+Enzymes are proteins that are made by the body to start and move chemical processes faster, such as digestion.
 Some enzymes can be taken as supplements.

 Amino acids.
 Amino acids are the building blocks of the body’s proteins.
 Proteins are necessary for growth and development.
-Some amino acids are produced by the body, and some (called essential amino acids) come from your diet.
+Some amino acids are made by the body.
+Some (called essential amino acids) come from your diet.

 Plant extracts.
-Plant extracts are sometimes used by practitioners of Chinese medicine to help nourish the body.
+Plant extracts are sometimes used by followers of the principles of Chinese medicine to help nourish the body.
 Traditional Chinese medicine works to restore a balance of energy, body, and spirit for good health.
-When cancer causes imbalances, practitioners may attempt treatment with combinations of herbs, minerals, and plant extracts.
+When cancer causes imbalances, people who use Chinese medicine may attempt treatment with combinations of herbs, minerals, and plant extracts.